Colorado residents are not required to obtain a Colorado adjuster license in order to operate legitimately within the state.

 StateRequirement recommends getting a Florida DHS Adjuster License.
 This is because it has an exceptionally fast application process, short exam structure, and high reciprocity.

 You’ve done the work, put in the time and effort, and now hold the key to your own success!
 We’re proud of you.
 Take five (5) minutes and celebrate.

 What Kind of Insurance Adjuster Will You Be?

-There are four main types of insurance adjusters: staff adjuster, independent adjuster, catastrophe adjuster, and public adjuster.
+There are four main types of insurance adjusters: staff adjusters, independent adjusters, catastrophe adjusters, and public adjusters.

 Each of these positions accomplishes essentially the same task: assess the damage to property brought about by some event and make an evaluation of what monetary value the insurance claim should carry.

-The big difference between these different types of adjusters is who pays them, and in the case of the public adjuster, who they are advocating for.
-Staff, independent, and catastrophe adjusters all require the same type of license, while a public adjuster license is a little different in its specifications.
+The big difference between these different types of insurance adjusters is who pays them and, in the case of the public adjuster, who they are advocating for.
+Staff, independent, and catastrophe adjusters do not require a license in Colorado, whereas public adjusters do.

 Division of Professions and Occupations